-As in previous reports, the data presented here does not include waste generated on the St Mary's Student Village site, this is due to the fact that the site is managed by a third party.
+As in previous reports, the data presented here does not include waste generated on the St Mary's Student Village site.
+In part this is due to the fact that the site is managed by a third party but is also influenced by the lack of data available for the site.